ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Establishment ends the pre-establishment phase; all transport properties and cryptographic parameter specification must be complete before establishment, as these will be used to select candidate Paths and Protocol Stacks for the Connection.
-Establishment may be active, using the Initiate() Action;
+Establishment may be active, using the `Initiate` action;
-passive, using the Listen() Action; or simultaneous for peer-to-peer, using the Rendezvous() Action.
-These Actions are described in the subsections below.
+passive, using the `Listen` action; or simultaneous for peer-to-peer, using the `Rendezvous` action.
+These actions are described in the subsections below.

 ## Active Open: Initiate {#initiate}

-Active open is the Action of establishing a Connection to a Remote Endpoint presumed to be listening for incoming Connection requests.
+Active open is the action of establishing a Connection to a Remote Endpoint presumed to be listening for incoming Connection requests.
 Active open is used by clients in client-server interactions.
-Active open is supported by the Transport Services API through the Initiate Action:
+Active open is supported by the Transport Services API through the `Initiate` action:

 ~~~
 Connection := Preconnection.Initiate(timeout?)
 ~~~

 The timeout parameter specifies how long to wait before aborting Active open.
-Before calling Initiate, the caller must have populated a Preconnection Object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all properties necessary for candidate selection.
+Before calling `Initiate`, the caller must have populated a Preconnection object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all properties necessary for candidate selection.

-The Initiate() Action returns a Connection object.
-Once Initiate() has been called, any changes to the Preconnection MUST NOT have any effect on the Connection.
-However, the Preconnection can be reused, e.g., to Initiate another Connection.
+The `Initiate` action returns a Connection object.
+Once `Initiate` has been called, any changes to the Preconnection MUST NOT have any effect on the Connection.
+However, the Preconnection can be reused, e.g., to `Initiate` another Connection.

-Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified Remote Endpoint.
-The caller may immediately begin sending Messages on the Connection (see {{sending}}) after calling Initiate(); note that any data marked as "safely replayable" that is sent while the Connection is being established may be sent multiple times or on multiple candidates.
+Once `Initiate` is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified Remote Endpoint.
+The caller may immediately begin sending Messages on the Connection (see {{sending}}) after calling `Initiate`; note that any data marked as "safely replayable" that is sent while the Connection is being established may be sent multiple times or on multiple candidates.

-The following Events may be sent by the Connection after Initiate() is called:
+The following events may be sent by the Connection after `Initiate` is called:

 ~~~
 Connection -> Ready<>
 ~~~

-The Ready Event occurs after Initiate has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
-No Receive Events (see {{receiving}}) will occur before the Ready Event for Connections established using Initiate.
+The `Ready` event occurs after `Initiate` has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
+No `Receive` events (see {{receiving}}) will occur before the `Ready` event for Connections established using `Initiate`.

 ~~~
 Connection -> EstablishmentError<reason?>
 ~~~

-An EstablishmentError occurs either when the set of transport properties and security parameters cannot be fulfilled on a Connection for initiation (e.g., the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the Local and/or Remote Endpoints; when the remote specifier
+An `EstablishmentError` occurs either when the set of transport properties and security parameters cannot be fulfilled on a Connection for initiation (e.g., the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the Local and/or Remote Endpoints; when the remote specifier